Ensemble learning: Overview

-Supervised learning algorithms perform the task of searching through a hypothesis space to find a suitable hypothesis that will make good predictions with a particular problem.
-Even if the hypothesis space contains hypotheses that are very well-suited for a particular problem, it may be very difficult to find a good one.
-Ensembles combine multiple hypotheses to form a (hopefully) better hypothesis.
-The term ensemble is usually reserved for methods that generate multiple hypotheses using the same base learner.
+Supervised learning algorithms search through a hypothesis space to find a suitable hypothesis that will make good predictions with a particular problem.
+Even if this space contains hypotheses that are very well-suited for a particular problem, it may be very difficult to find a good one.
+Ensembles combine multiple hypotheses to form one which should be theoretically better.

-The broader term of multiple classifier systems also covers hybridization of hypotheses that are not induced by the same base learner.
+Ensemble learning trains two or more machine learning algorithms on a specific classification or regression task.
+The algorithms within the ensemble model are generally referred as "base models", "base learners", or "weak learners" in literature.
+These base models can be constructed using a single modelling algorithm, or several different algorithms.
+The idea is to train a diverse set of weak models on the same modelling task, such that the outputs of each weak learner have poor predictive ability (i.e., high bias), and among all weak learners, the outcome and error values exhibit high variance.
+Fundamentally, an ensemble learning model trains at least two high-bias (weak) and high-variance (diverse) models to be combined into a better-performing model.
+The set of weak models — which would not produce satisfactory predictive results individually — are combined or averaged to produce a single, high performing, accurate, and low-variance model to fit the task as required.

+Ensemble learning typically refers to bagging (bootstrap aggregating), boosting or stacking/blending techniques to induce high variance among the base models.
+Bagging creates diversity by generating random samples from the training observations and fitting the same model to each different sample — also known as homogeneous parallel ensembles.
+Boosting follows an iterative process by sequentially training each base model on the up-weighted errors of the previous base model, producing an additive model to reduce the final model errors — also known as sequential ensemble learning.
+Stacking or blending consists of different base models, each trained independently (i.e. diverse/high variance) to be combined into the ensemble model — producing a heterogeneous parallel ensemble.
+Common applications of ensemble learning include random forests (an extension of bagging), Boosted Tree models, and Gradient Boosted Tree Models.
+Models in applications of stacking are generally more task-specific — such as combining clustering techniques with other parametric and/or non-parametric techniques.

 Evaluating the prediction of an ensemble typically requires more computation than evaluating the prediction of a single model.
 In one sense, ensemble learning may be thought of as a way to compensate for poor learning algorithms by performing a lot of extra computation.
-On the other hand, the alternative is to do a lot more learning on one non-ensemble system.
-An ensemble system may be more efficient at improving overall accuracy for the same increase in compute, storage, or communication resources by using that increase on two or more methods, than would have been improved by increasing resource use for a single method.
-Fast algorithms such as decision trees are commonly used in ensemble methods (for example, random forests), although slower algorithms can benefit from ensemble techniques as well.
+On the other hand, the alternative is to do a lot more learning with one non-ensemble model.
+An ensemble may be more efficient at improving overall accuracy for the same increase in compute, storage, or communication resources by using that increase on two or more methods, than would have been improved by increasing resource use for a single method.
+Fast algorithms such as decision trees are commonly used in ensemble methods (e.g., random forests), although slower algorithms can benefit from ensemble techniques as well.